umairzubairu/user-ops-manager/README.md

 This document guide you to develop the understanding that how you can interact with endpoints, their functionality, and the expected request and response formats.

+- Basic User Operations (CRUD with Extended Functionality): The API provides typical CRUD operations.
     - Create: We can create a single user or list of users in one go.
     - Read: We can retrieve a specific user by passing the id or all users.
     - Update: We can update a specific user by id.
     - Delete: We can delete a specific user by id.
+Currently implement soft deletes (where user data is flagged as deleted but not physically removed), allowing for easy recovery of users.
+- Audit Logs: Every create/update/delete action generate an audit trail for tracking changes in user data over time.

 Note: Duplication validation check exist in create and update flow.